mtmosier/sf-i-voice-companion/README.md

 > Show system map    # display the system map dialog
 ```

-Here's a longer example, including configuring and firing weapon groups.
+<a name="config"></a>
+## Configuration

+There is settings dialog which you can open using the command **"Show configuration dialog"** or keyboard shortcut [Left Ctrl + Left Alt + S].

+You can also do your configuration using voice commands, including setting up weapon groups.
 All requests and responses below are verbal.

 ```
-> Hello
-  # Greetings
-> Who are you?
-  # I am your ship's companion.
-You can call me Null.
 > What is my current ship?
   # Currently using explorer ship
 > Switch to battle ship